As Trump exits Washington, he tells modest crowd, ‘We will be back in some form’

 In his video, Trump also declared, “We built the greatest economy in the history of the world,” in what amounts to his 493rd time repeating the falsehood, according to The Washington Post’s Fact Checker.

 Trump last week became the first president in U.S. history to have been impeached twice.
-The Senate is expected to begin its trial of Trump next week, with Democrats pressing not only for conviction but also for Trump to be barred from running for office again.
+The Senate is expected to begin its trial of Trump next week, with Democrats pressing not only for conviction but also for him to be barred from running for office again.

-Trump had announced earlier this month that he would not attend Biden’s swearing-in.
+Trump had announced earlier this month that he would not attend Biden’s swearing-in ceremony.
 Biden said the decision was one of the few things he and Trump agreed on.

 But the snub means that Biden will become president without the symbolic handoff that has been the norm since Andrew Johnson, the last president to voluntarily skip the inauguration of his successor.